ckeditor/ckeditor4-docs/guides/dev/features/captionedimage/README.md

 # Creating Captioned Images

 <p class="requirements">
-	This feature was introduced in CKEditor 4.3.
+	This feature was introduced in <strong>CKEditor 4.3</strong>.
+It is provided through an optional plugin that is not included in the CKEditor presets available from the <a href="http://ckeditor.com/download">Download</a> site and <a href="#!/guide/dev_widget_installation">needs to be added to your custom build</a> with <a href="http://ckeditor.com/builder">CKBuilder</a>.
 </p>

 The optional [Enhanced Image](http://ckeditor.com/addon/image2) plugin introduces a new widget type &mdash; a captioned image.
 It replaces the standard [Image](http://ckeditor.com/addon/image) plugin with a new captioned image that has the following capabilities: